-Water damage costs to our homes and businesses are immense.
+The cost of water damage to our homes and businesses is immense.
 Flooding, broken pipes and minor, hidden leaks are the leading cause of commercial property insurance claims.
 Allianz Global Corporate & Security, in an analysis of nearly half a million claims between 2013 and 2018 from over 200 countries and territories, found that water damage accounted for the third-highest number of insurance claims for global business.

-It’s a serious pain point not just for commercial building owners but for the insurers that have to underwrite them, and costs will always rise.
+It’s a serious pain point not just for commercial building owners, but also for the insurers that have to underwrite them.
+In the future, costs will always rise.

 Given this, insurers everywhere are recommending, amongst other things, leak detection monitoring technology.

-This usually has several components, including sensors, alerts or alarms, monitoring and data capture platforms, and automatic shut-off valves.
+Water leak solutions usually have several components, including sensors, alarms, monitoring platforms, and automatic shut-off valves.
 The main idea is to use these tools to detect water leaks as early as possible to minimize damage.

-There are three main types of sensor-based water leak detection that a commercial building uses to protect from water leaks: Flood Sensors, Printed & Cable Sensors and Flow Meters.
+There are three main types of sensor-based water leak detection that a commercial building uses to protect from water leaks: flood sensors, printed & bcale sensors, and in-line sensors.

 Below, we’ll cover how each works and how they can protect your building from water.

-Flood sensors, also known as spot leak sensors, are the type of water leak detector you will most likely be familiar with.
-They are usually made as small, palm-sized pucks or blocks, with one or more probes attached.
-You probably have one of these next to the hot water tank, dishwasher, or washing machine or in your home.
+Flood sensors, also known as spot leak sensors, are the most popular type of water leak sensor.
+They're usually made as small, palm-sized pucks or blocks, with one or more probes attached.
+Flood sensors are mostly installed next to hot water tanks, dishwashers, or washing machines.

-They have the benefits of being easy to deploy, can use straightforward designs, and can be powered with standard-size household batteries.
+Flood sensors have the benefits of being easy to deploy and easy to power with standard-size household batteries.
 In addition, when the probes touch water, the device has a loud alarm to alert you to a possible leak.
-Instead of an alarm, in commercial or industrial settings you will have these sensors connected via Wi-Fi, Bluetooth or LoRaWAN to a central network that will alert facilities management directly.
+In more sophisticated systems, visual or auditory alarms are replaced with wireless communication methods such as Wi-Fi, Bluetooth or LoRaWAN which alert facilities management directly.

 The biggest downside to these is that you must place them strategically so any water leaking will reach their probes.
+This may mean that a leak has already caused significant water damage before reaching the sensing probe.
 They also are generally used in open areas and on hard surfaces, meaning they won’t detect leaks in spaces with insulation or materials that can absorb a lot of water, like drywall.

 Additionally, flood sensors are usually only made with hard casings and only work on flat surfaces, making them ineffective in tight or angled spaces.

-Where a flood sensor will only activate when water is already pouring into a space, printed sensors and sensor cables are designed to detect any moisture as early as possible.
+Where a flood sensor will only activate when water is already pouring into a space, printed sensors and sensing cables are designed to detect any moisture as early as possible.

-Flowmeters have the advantage of being installed within your plumbing network and alert you of changes, notably of pipes or infrastructure in walls, under floors, or in other hard-to-reach areas.
+In-line sensors have the advantage of being installed within your plumbing network so leaks anywhere around the property can be detected.
 Many models can also automatically shut off the water supply if a critical threshold is reached.

-The one major disadvantage is that while a flowmeter can let you know something’s wrong and stop it from getting worse, it can’t tell where a leak might be (except down to the distance from one sensor to the next in the plumbing network.
+The one major disadvantage is that an in-line sensor cannot tell where a leak is happening.
 They also don’t help sense leaks outside the building, such as from weather or external flooding.

-The right kind of sensor could make facilities management work much easier
+The right kind of sensor can make facilities management work much easier